RevenueCat/revenuecat-docs/docs_source/Dashboard & Metrics/charts.md

 > 🚧 Supported Offers
 >
-> At this time, Google Play Offers on Billing Client 5 and above are only supported when they are applied as offers on an initial subscription period.
+> At this time, Google Play Offers on Billing Client 5 and above are only supported when they are applied as offers on initial subscription periods.
 >
 > In addition, Stripe coupon codes are not supported at this time.
 >